A First Look

 ‘That’s what the boy reported.’

 ‘The only eyewitness is seven years old.
 Alec Petrie.
 He heard a car’s horn toot goodbye, saw the victim wave, light a cigarette, and start down the street.
-Young Alec went back to playing with his Christmas toys, then heard someone swear and “No, Donnie, no. For God’s sake.
+Young Alec went back to playing with his Christmas toys.
+He heard someone swear.
+Then he says he heard “No, Donnie, no. For God’s sake.
 No!”
 When he got to the window, he saw a black sedan backing up over the body.
 Alec and his mother went down into the street from their apartment.’

 ‘He didn’t see Mr. Wilmot get hit?’